Kelym/sunrise/OpenAIGym_SAC/README.md

 ## install

-1. Install and use the included Ananconda environment
+1. ~Install and use the included Ananconda environment~ The yml file did not work so I skipped this step
 ```
 $ conda env create -f environment/linux-gpu-env.yml
 $ source activate rlkit